Good Books for Catholic Husbands and Fathers

 I believe that the key to a happy family is a serene mother.
 The foundation for this peaceful spirit can be found in a deep trust in God’s will, as St. Alphonsus de Liguori explains in his classic work Uniformity with God’s Will.
 This little gem is only $5, and can be read in less than an hour.
 St. Alphonsus explains the key to happiness and serenity is resignation to God’s will as seen in your lot in life.

 Father Jacques Philippe’s Searching for and Maintaining Peace: A Small Treatise on Peace of Heart outlines a similar vision to St. Alphonsus: that finding peace is tied to confidence in and surrender to God.
 I love how Father Philippe not only explains the path to interior peace in theory, but then spends the majority of the book explaining how to maintain that peace in real-life circumstances.
+Again, this is a cheap ($7 at time of writing) but life changing book.

-Trustful Surrender to Divine Providence: The Secret of Peace and Happiness by Father Jean Baptiste Saint-Jure and Blessed Claude de la Colombiere is a third spiritual classic explaining that peace lies in surrender to God’s will.
+Trustful Surrender to Divine Providence: The Secret of Peace and Happiness by Father Jean Baptiste Saint-Jure and Saint Claude de la Colombiere is a third spiritual classic explaining that peace lies in surrender to God’s will.
 Written over 300 years ago, this is a denser read than the two previous titles.

-Retreats and Reflections
+Retreats and Daily Reflections

 Daily Bible reading has been recommended by several popes and countless saints as a fast track to deepening your spirituality, and Take Up and Read is doing amazing work in creating daily Bible Study guides by Catholic women, for Catholic women.
 I loved Consider the Lilies, and Rooted in Hope is on my wish list!
+I have also enjoyed the Blessed Is She guides.

 St. Therese of Lisieux’s little way is infinitely practical for and applicable to motherhood, so I highly recommend I Believe in Love: A Personal Retreat Based on the Teaching of St. Thérèse of Lisieux.

-For the overwhelmed mom, Danielle Bean and Elizabeth Foss have created the perfect daily verse, reflection, and action prompt all on one page: Small Steps for Catholic Moms: Your Daily Call to Think, Pray, and Act
+For the utterly overwhelmed mom, Danielle Bean and Elizabeth Foss have created the perfect daily verse, reflection, and action prompt all on one page: Small Steps for Catholic Moms: Your Daily Call to Think, Pray, and Act

 Catholic Womanhood